dkeysil/awesome-ton-smart-contracts/README.md

 #### How to start using or developing smart-contracts?
 There are several options to start:

 1. [easy] Toncenter/tonweb JS library - https://github.com/toncenter/tonweb
     With that library you can easily start with predefined Wallet contracts: create wallet, transfer funds, use subscribtion plugin
+2. [medium] Disintar/toncli CLI utility - https://github.com/disintar/toncli
+   1. It has well done documentation (deploy wallet by 2 commands) - https://github.com/disintar/toncli/blob/master/docs/quick_starat_guide.md
-2. [medium] Tonwhales/ton TS library - https://github.com/tonwhales/ton
+3. [medium] Tonwhales/ton TS library - https://github.com/tonwhales/ton

     With that library you can do same, what you can do with tonweb, but it also have [repo](https://github.com/tonwhales/ton-contracts) with additional contract and [NFT contract](https://github.com/tonwhales/ton-nft)
-3. [hard] You can use FunC and Fift (special developed for TON) languages
+4. [hard] You can use FunC and Fift (special developed for TON) languages

     Try to start with this [article](https://habr.com/ru/post/494528/) and [this](https://telegra.ph/Hello-World-TON-smart-contract-for-15-minutes-11-20)

     If you feel that you like it read [this section](README.md#about-fift-and-func-which-are-used-to-develop-smart-contracts)